IslesOfTheEast/datafetch/README.md

 ### todo list:

 * ascii art for linux distributions
-* informating about the desktop's resolution, uptime, gpu and terminal emulator
+* information about the desktop's resolution, uptime, gpu and terminal emulator